kelshuka/Blog_API/README.md

 # Blog_API
-This is a RESTful API that allows us to store and retrieve the blog's data.
+This is a RESTful API that allows us to write, store and retrieve the blog's data.

-This is part of the three parts that make up the Blog App.
+This is one of of the three parts that make up the Blog App.
+It is the Blog app back-end.

 # Content Management System
 This is the second part, a React front-end, which gives the admin sole authorization to all CRUD actions on posts.